xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendors.md

 The store administrator can create user profiles for vendor users via the Users section of the store's Admin area.

-To create a new vendor profile, the administrator does one of the following:
+To create a new vendor profile, the administrator needs to do one of the following:

 *   creates a new user profile with the access level "Vendor":
     ![]({{site.baseurl}}/attachments/8749143/8719604.png)